-Where a physical intervention has been used statements will be taken from witnesses.
+Where the use of a physical intervention has been questioned, statements will be taken from witnesses.
 This will be carried out by the Headteacher or a senior member of staff.
 This should be carried out a quickly as possible so that witnesses do not have the opportunity to influence each other's statement.